matijakolaric-com/django-music-publisher/docs/manual_works_list.rst

 The difference between these two formats is subtle and technical.
 Normalized data has less redundancy, but it is also more complicated to process.

 If you ever choose to stop using Django Music Publisher and move on, there is no lock-in.
-While the JSON format might be confusing, there re free on-line tools that will convert JSON to just about any other format you need. https://json-csv.com/ is the first one Google just came up with.
+While the JSON format might be confusing, there are free on-line tools that will convert JSON to just about any other format you need. https://json-csv.com/ is the first one Google just came up with.

 .. figure:: /images/export.png
    :width: 100%